Are spiders insects? How venomous are tarantulas?

 Bird-Eating Giant Tarantula | Geographical Habitat: Brazil, Venezuela | Size: 10-12cm

 It is the largest tarantula species in the world and the second best known after Brachypelma Smithi.
 It is aggressive and sheds its feathers when disturbed, which is quite effective.
 It usually occurs at night.
 The cubs grow quickly.
-They reach a body length of 5-6 cm in a period of 1 year.
+In a period of 1 year, they reach a stem length of 5-6 cm.

 Trinidad Tarantula | Geographical Habitat: Trinidad | Size: 6-7cm

 In general, they build net tunnels and prevent the inside of the net from being seen by mixing soil into it.
 Despite their timid lifestyle, they are quite aggressive and do not hesitate to bite.
 They are very agile creatures that can make long jumps.